bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 ### People before highways

-Toward the end of the 1960s, anti-highway organizing spanned the entire metro area
+Toward the end of the 1960s, anti-highway organizing spanned the entire metro area, and efforts

 In January of 1969, efforts fully culminated in

-1968-69 greater boston commitee on transportation crisis

 1969 people before highways